 I like to be seen as a business enabler, supporting the business strategies whilst balancing compliance, costs and risk.
 The role of an information-security professional is to manage and protect the assets of an organisation: the people and information.
 This can often lead to working long hours and some days can be tough, but the best remedy for me is getting a big hug the biggest asset in my life, my seven-year-old son Crean.

-I hope this article will give other women the inspiration to pursue a career in information security and set goals for 2015.
+I hope this article will give other women the inspiration to pursue a career in information security.

 Niamh Muldoon is EMEA technology risk and compliance program manager at Workday